This blog may contain affiliate links. Read our disclosure policy for more info.

 This one sounds obvious, and it probably is, but that doesn’t mean I can’t give you some advice on the best places to check out along Banff Ave!

-Banff Ave stretches straight through the middle of Banff with tons of hotels at one end and the Bow River at the either.
-And in the middle, are tons of bars, restaurants, and stores.
+There are tons of hotels at one end and the Bow River at the other. .
+And in the middle are tons of bars, restaurants, and shops to explore.
 You could literally spend weeks here going into every shop!

-Personally I recommend the following awesome spots:
+Personally, I recommend the following awesome spots:

 - Banff Candy Store – Buy some Canadian classic candies here including chocolates and Saltwater Taffy!